 slicing there was and many the brave deeds performed by the Gaels…But the English were numerous and

 we were few and a large number of our friends fell.
-The dead lay on all sides and the cries of pain of the
+The dead lay on all sides and the cries of pain of the wounded rang in our ears.
+You could see a riderless horse running and jumping as if mad.’’

 (Donald Mackay of Acmonie, Glen Urquhart – Jacobite volunteer soldier, latter half of the 18th century)

 Hearing those words, it is of little wonder why the fields of Culloden are as fabled as they are.
-Besides the pain and fright of the Battle itself, therewas also a great deal of grief permeating the following days, as the Duke of Northumberland gave orders that nowounded man on the battlefield be shown any mercy.
+Besides the pain and fright of the Battle itself, there was also a great deal of grief permeating the following days, as the Duke of Northumberland gave orders that no wounded man on the battlefield be shown any mercy.
 Searching the moor, the redcoats killed any survivors they came across, even arresting many of the bystanders who had come from Inverness to watch the battle unfold.
 The Duke’s brutality was so great that it earned him the nickname ‘Butcher of Northumberland’.

 Wandering Spirits and Ghosts of the Past

-In present time, the Battle of Culloden is often given the title of the last battle fought on British soil.
+At present time, the Battle of Culloden is often given the title of the last battle fought on British soil.
 There are however folk who would tell you that that is not quite the case.
 That even now, as we speak, the fighting upon the moor continues.

 Every year on April 16th – the anniversary of the Battle, it is said that one can hear the clashing of weapons, steel ringing against steel, and the cries that follow.
 The fallen soldiers rise from the ground upon which they laid down their lives.
-Time and time again, a strained, tall man dressed in Highlander garments is reported in the area, wandering the moor and muttering the word’’defeated.’’
+Time and time again, a strained, tall man dressed in Highlander garments is reported in the area, wandering the moor and muttering the word ’’defeated.’’
 Not unlike this occurrence, around the year 1936 a woman visiting the area is said to have lifted a plaid, tartan cloth off of one of the burial mounds, and met eyes with the apparition of a badly wounded Highlander leaning against it.
-Another sight which is also said to carry the spirits of passed Highlanders is the Well of the Dead, St. Mary’s Well.
+Another sight that is also said to carry the spirits of passed Highlanders is the Well of the Dead, St. Mary’s Well.
 It is a memory and honour given to Alexander MacGillivray of Dunmaglass, the leader of Clan Chattan, and his men, who fought so fiercely that they broke through the redcoat lines.
 They were among the very few to achieve this during the Battle.
 Despite suffering severe injuries in the attack, MacGillivray himself was able to retreat a short distance from the battlefield.
 A local tale describes MacGillivray in his last moments as he lies dying, when out of the fields a small drummer child appears, wailing for water, and MacGillivray leads him to a spring on the moor, before succumbing to his injuries.
-The water of this spring is said to possess magical properties till this day.
+The water of this spring is said to possess magical properties to this day.
 Knowing what we now know followed the defeat of the Jacobites; a harsh retaliation enacted across the Highlands – innocents murdered, arrested, executed, stripped of property and banned from their traditional way of life, which would ultimately come to an end, one can understand why these spirits come back time and time again, unwilling to give up the fight.

 Wandering spirits are however not the only paranormal aspect of Culloden’s story.
 A great deal of the metaphysical can be found when travelling back in time to before the Battle.
 Because even then, a promise of its infamy could be heard, if only one listened closely enough.